Consumers are Plastic, for now

 On the question of reusability

-Global Parachem, like many other producers, is looking at ways and means of developing and introducing more reusable packaging.
+Global Parachem, like many other producers, is looking at ways and means of developing and introducing more reusable and smart packaging.
 However; that isn’t enough on its own, how consumers buy and use these products varies market to market, and at times within the same market.
 Finding solutions that will work in the long run depends on an impending seismic shift in consumer sentiment and how functional recycled products will be for them on the move or at home.

 Come together, right now